What if you did This One Simple Thing For Your Business Instead of Stress Baking?

 What if we do a simple switch like that with our own business?

 Look at something you’re doing in your daily life that could be turned around into a few productive moments building your brand.

 What if you took some of that time and spent five minutes a day sending DMs, checking in on customers, and leaving genuine comments on people’s pages?

 I’m not talking about selling here.

 I’m talking about being human and building connections - commenting on shared interests and praising them for neat posts and ideas.
-I bet one of your values as a business owner is to connect with others - and this is one way you can live out that value.
+I bet one of your values as a business owner is to connect with others - and this is one way you can live out that value. test

 The effort takes the same amount of time as mixing fresh flour and water into your sourdough stopper starter, but the difference is this: reaching out and connecting with your audience builds something special.